Employment

 What if I have a Firefighter certification from another state?

 If you hold an active certification from another state, please contact the Texas Commission on Fire Protection to determine what may be required for you to become a certified Firefighter in the State of Texas.
 The Oak Hill Fire Department cannot accept out of state certifications in lieu of certification from the Texas Commission on Fire Protection.
-Applicants must hold an active TCFP Firefighter certification by the testing date in order to be eligible.
+Applicants must hold an active TCFP Firefighter certification by the testing date in order to be eligible for our process.

 Have other questions?
 Submit them